Liveaboard Diving

 Communications

-Overall, Indonesia has excellent mobile phone coverage and telephone systems; However, in less populated or remote areas you may find that there is little or no mobile coverage, even with a local SIM.
+Mobile phones that have ‘roaming’ will work in most areas of Indonesia or a local sim and data package can be purchased from various outlets.
+However, in less populated or remote areas you may find that there is little or no mobile coverage, even with a local SIM.

 Money Matters